 That’s likely the reason that the same University of Illinois study found that adult children of divorce will sometimes report a strained or aloof relationship with at least one parent.
 Usually, that was the parent they spent the least amount of time with, which was most often the father.
 This strain was more pronounced the younger the kid was at the time of divorce.

 Researchers did point out, though, that the relationship effect may not be caused by divorce.
 That’s because custody is sometimes determined by the quality of the parent/child relationship at the time of the divorce.

 Health Could Suffer

 You need to understand your kid’s limitations when talking to them about divorce.
-Keep in mind that they don’t have a concept of time yet.
+Keep remember that they don’t have a concept of time yet.
 And their understanding of the world is very basic.
 So: